Dakshin Haryana Bijli Vitran Nigam Limited

 Demand's sensitivity to temperature (MW per degree) is what turns a heatwave forecast into a load forecast.
 A high, tight slope means cooling load dominates and peaks are weather-driven and forecastable; a weak or noisy slope means the swing factor is something else — industrial shifts, agriculture, or a data gap worth questioning.

-No MAPE history payload returned for Haryana.
+No forecast scorecard returned for Haryana.

 A carbon scorecard isn't published for Haryana yet — it appears once enough hourly generation history has accumulated.